exolever/django-exo-mentions/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `django-mentions` for local development.
+Here's how to set up `django-model-mentions` for local development.

 1. Fork the `django-mentions` repo on GitHub.
 2. Clone your fork locally::